indrjo/minimal-texlive-installer/README.md

 **(Note)** Currently, this installer doesn't allow users to customize the installation, as you can for any other GNU/Linux.

-You can use `./scripts/tlmgr-install-extras` in this context as well.
+You can use `tlmgr-install-extras` in this context as well.

 ### Uninstall

-`./scripts/termux-uninstall-texlive` removes TeX Live and all the related stuff.
+`termux-uninstall-texlive` removes TeX Live and all the related stuff.
 You may further clean your environment using

 ```sh
 $ apt autoremove